asimolmez/react-native-folder-structure/README.md

 Contains application source code

+## app/__test__

+Contains generic test files.
+We should write test for components, services etc. inside of related folder.

 ## app/components

 Contains stateless, lean components.
 We can use anywhere without big updates.
 When writing code we do not forget KISS.